vuestorefront/mage2vuestorefront/README.md

 ### Checking indexed data

 If you want to see how many products were stored into Elastic data store, you can use Kibana to do so.
-Kibana is part of vue-storefront-api.
-Once you start docker containers of vue-storefront-api you can access it on http://localhost:5601/.
+Kibana is part of alokai-api.
+Once you start docker containers of alokai-api you can access it on http://localhost:5601/.

 To see count of indexed products go to DEV tools and run following query: